Table of Contents

 What are JOINS in SQL?

-SQL joins are used to extract data which are present in multiple tables of relation database, basically joints in SQL are the commands which are used to combine rows from two or more tables based on related column between those tables.
+SQL joins are used to extract data which are present in multiple tables of relation database, basically joins in SQL are the commands which are used to combine rows from two or more tables based on related column between those tables.

-The joints are predominantly used when a user is trying to fetch or get data from tables which have one to many or many to many relationships between them.
+The joins are predominantly used when a user is trying to fetch or get data from tables which have one to many or many to many relationships between them.
 Using joins a user can extract data from two or more tables based on a related column between them.

 The keywords used to specify join conditions are WHERE, ON, USING, NATURAL and CROSS.
 WHERE can be used to create a join between tables without using the keyword JOIN, but it can only be used for inner joins.
 ON is used with JOIN in a join condition to identify which columns is each table to link and can be used with all types of joins.
 USING is also combined with JOIN in a join condition, but it requires that the column name be identical in both joined tables.